Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-api.md

 - `FLAGSMITH_DOMAIN`: A custom domain for URLs pointing to your Flagsmith instance in email notifications.
 Note: if set, the domain provided during [initial configuration](#environments-with-no-direct-console-access-eg-heroku-ecs) will be ignored.
+- `DISABLE_FLAGSMITH_UI`: Disable the Flagsmith UI which can be rendered by the API containers in a single container environment.
+Use `True` to disable, defaults to `False`.

 #### Security Environment Variables